hellmann-kurt/Example-Code-for-CI/README.md

 The mp4 file is a "movie" of animated hydrologic output from each day for an entire hydrologic year for the McCloud River.

 Please let me know if you have any questions.
-Thanks for connecting with me earlier today and for sharing more about the position.
 Looking forward to hearing from you!

 Sincerely,
 Kurt